 Left to right, top to bottom: Revival Blue Linen Shirt (£59.99), Turquoise Polo Shirt (£41.99), Revival Natural Linen Shirt (£59.99), Blue Polo Shirt (£41.99), Raspberry Havana Collar Shirt (£34.99).

 Oversized short sleeve shirts and polos had a moment in 50s leisurewear.
 Key features that differentiate a leisure shirt from a more formal shirt, apart from the fit, include twin flap pockets and relaxed open neck collars, like those seen above.
 Bright colours and patterns were also popular in men's vintage summer shirts, though classic hues like cream, white and light blue still remained a staple.

-Our Socialite range has just developed two new varieties of men’s leisure shirts based on original photographs and patterns from the 50s, and they include many of these period-accurate details - a great choice to expand your summertime vintage repertoire with high-quality breathable fabric.
+Our men's Socialite range has just developed two new varieties of men’s leisure shirts in both light blue and neutral beige tones.
+Like all our Socialite pieces, their design is based on original photographs and patterns from the 50s, and the shirts themselves include many period-accurate details - a great choice to expand your summertime vintage repertoire with high-quality breathable fabric.

 Left to right, top to bottom: Blue Hibiscus Hawaiian Shirt (£26.99), Red Leaf Hawaiian Shirt (£38.99), Cotton Hawaiian Shirt (£22.99), Palm Hawaiian Shirt (£28.99), Macaw Hawaiian Shirt (£22.99), Pineapple Hawaiian Shirt (£22.99).